ma-sultan/Md_Arafat_Sultan/README.md

 ## Publications

+* Towards Automatic Identification of Core Concepts in Educational Resources.
+2014.
+Md Arafat Sultan, Steven Bethard, Tamara Sumner.
+To appear in: Proceedings of the International Conference on Digital Libraries (DL), London, UK.
+* DLS@CU: Sentence Similarity from Word Alignment.
+2014.
+Md Arafat Sultan, Steven Bethard, Tamara Sumner.
+In: Proceedings of the 8th International Workshop on Semantic Evaluation (SemEval), Dublin, Ireland. pp. 241-246.
+* Back to Basics for Monolingual Alignment: Exploiting Word Similarity and Contextual Evidence.
+2014.
+Md Arafat Sultan, Steven Bethard, Tamara Sumner.
+In: Transactions of the Association for Computational Linguistics, Vol. 2, pp. 219-230.
+* DLS@CU-CORE: A simple machine learning model of semantic textual similarity.
+2013.
+Md Arafat Sultan, Steven Bethard, and Tamara Sumner.
+In Proceedings of the Second Joint Conference on Lexical and Computational Semantics (*SEM).
 * Identifying science concepts and student misconceptions in an interactive essay writing tutor.
-Steven Bethard, Ifeyinwa Okoye, Md.
-Arafat Sultan, Haojie Hang, James H. Martin, and Tamara Sumner.
-In Proceedings of the Seventh Workshop on Innovative Use of NLP for Building Educational Applications, 2012.
+2012.
+Steven Bethard, Ifeyinwa Okoye, Md Arafat Sultan, Haojie Hang, James H. Martin, and Tamara Sumner.
+In Proceedings of the Seventh Workshop on Innovative Use of NLP for Building Educational Applications.
 * Identifying core concepts in educational resources.
-James Foster, Md.
-Arafat Sultan, Holly Devaul, Ifeyinwa Okoye, Tamara Sumner.
-In Proceedings of the 12th ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2012.
+2012.
+James Foster, Md Arafat Sultan, Holly Devaul, Ifeyinwa Okoye, Tamara Sumner.
+In Proceedings of the 12th ACM/IEEE Joint Conference on Digital Libraries (JCDL).
-* DLS@CU-CORE: A simple machine learning model of semantic textual similarity.
-Md.
-Arafat Sultan, Steven Bethard, and Tamara Sumner.
-In Proceedings of the Second Joint Conference on Lexical and Computational Semantics (*SEM), 2013.

 ## Presentations